Last Updated: 22nd Feb, 2022

 Here, a supplier is entitled to set prices based on the needs of buyers and is searchable through the offered products/services.
 Cisco Connection Online, for instance, is a popular example of the supplier-oriented model.

 This B2B business model revolves around enterprises with greater purchasing power and bulk purchasing.
 Big corporations often receive several quotations from various sellers and require careful analysis to decide which seller quote is best suited to their business needs.
 An eCommerce portal based on the buyer-oriented model allows the enterprise to receive the best quote from the suppliers while reducing the overall administrative cost.

 An intermediary-oriented model involves a B2B multi-vendor marketplace that includes both buyers and sellers to connect and make transactions.
-Alibaba, for instance, is a prime example that connects Chinese manufacturers with overseas buyers and earns profit from such associations.
+Alibaba, for instance, is a prime example that connects manufacturers in China with overseas buyers and earns profit from such associations.